spacer

 Clinical training is supported by the monthly national forensic psychiatry teaching which takes place normally at Rohallion Clinic, Perth.
 Since the Covid-19 pandemic, this is being delivered with a combination of virtual sessions using MS Teams and in-person sessions (and was one of the first in Scotland to recommence after the pandemic started).
 This well established programme is run by a small committee of specialty trainees chaired by the trainee representative, supported by the Training Programme Director.
 The programme attracts a range of speakers from a range of professional backgrounds from across Scotland, the UK and beyond.
 The teaching programme also provides specialty trainees with opportunities to present cases, research, QI and audit projects to their peers.

-If you wish to find out more about training as a forensic psychiatrist in Scotland, please do not hesitate to get in touch with Dr Partha Gangopadhyay, Training Programme Director.
+If you wish to find out more about training as a forensic psychiatrist in Scotland, please do not hesitate to get in touch with Dr Michelle McGlen, Training Programme Director.
 You may also find the Forensic Higher Trainee Handbook useful.

 Research, audit, teaching and management opportunities